-Students who earn the Indiana College Core (ICC) milestone (formerly, the Indiana Statewide Transfer General Education Core, or STGEC) at another Indiana University campus or another Indiana state public institution of higher education prior to matriculation at Indiana University Bloomington will not be subject to IU Bloomington GenEd Common Ground requirements.
+Students who earn the Indiana College Core (ICC) milestone (formerly, the Indiana Statewide Transfer General Education Core, or STGEC) at another Indiana University campus or another Indiana state public institution of higher education prior to matriculation at Indiana University Bloomington will not be subject to IU Bloomington ICC requirements.

-Students who transfer to IU Bloomington after partially completing ICC requirements at another IU campus or at another Indiana state educational institution will have their transfer credit applied, course-by-course, to IUB GenEd Common Ground requirements in accordance with established course articulations and transfer credit policies.
+Students who transfer to IU Bloomington after partially completing ICC requirements at another IU campus or at another Indiana state educational institution will have their transfer credit applied, course-by-course, to IUB ICC and GenEd Common Ground requirements in accordance with established course articulations and transfer credit policies.

-NB: Courses that are associated with a particular ICC competency area at one institution or campus will not necessarily apply to that (or any) ICC competency area at another institution or campus.
+Courses that are associated with a particular ICC competency area at one institution or campus will not necessarily apply to that (or any) ICC competency area at another institution or campus.
+Completion of the Indiana College Core does not add to, subtract from, or alter any other degree requirements, including campus requirements above and beyond the ICC, school requirements, major requirements, minor requirements, or requirements for an undergraduate certificate.